 Photographer: Gauguin: Artist as Alchemist.
 Installation view, 2017.
 The Art Institute of Chicago.

-Bill Zbaren (Ireland: Crossroads of Art and Design), Bob Thall (Van Gogh and Gauguin)
+Bob Thall (Van Gogh and Gauguin)